rhjvanworkum/mat_discoverer/README.md

 # mat_discoverer

+This code is a simple attempt at making an evolutionary algorithm that tries to find the most stable phase of a crystal composition on the energy landscape of an ML potential.
+The code is mostly inspired from: https://arxiv.org/pdf/0911.3186.

 ## 1. Installation
 - Make sure that you have either Anaconda or Miniconda installed
 - `git clone https://github.com/rhjvanworkum/mat_discoverer`